-As with AUP projects, Unitary AUP3 Projects will not open from a FAT/FAT32 formatted dive, instead you must copy your project (AUP and its associated _Data folder) to an NTFS formatted drive (APFS on macOS), normally your system drive, and open the project from there.
+As with AUP projects, Unitary AUP3 Projects will not open from a FAT/FAT32 formatted dive, instead you must copy your AUP3 project to an NTFS formatted drive (APFS on macOS), normally your system drive, and open the project from there.

 Exporting to a FAT/FAT32 formatted drive

 Audio in projects can be exported to FAT/FAT32 formatted drives, but the 4GB limit also applies to such exports.

 - The default export setting is 16-bit so you get a maximum size of about 6 hours 45 minutes of stereo audio for WAV and AIFF at Audacity's default settings.

 - For compressed formats such as MP3 and AAC the maximum size will be much larger and unlikely to be an issue for most, if not all, users.

 If your export exceeds these limits you will get an error even though the drive as a whole is not full:

 Clicking thewill remove the partially exported file from your FAT/FAT32 drive.